b-fatma/x86-task-quantum-asm/README.md

-# Computer Organization Project: x86 Quantum Implementation
+# Computer Architecture Project: x86 Quantum Implementation

 This project explores two methods for implementing a time quantum in task scheduling on microprocessors, in assembly: